-SLO Hotline is a confidential mental health support, crisis and suicide prevention telephone line which also provides mental health resource information.
+SLO Hotline is a confidential mental health guidance, crisis and suicide prevention telephone line which also provides mental health resource information.
 We are here for you 24 hours a day, 365 days a year.
 Free of charge.
 Make the call, any time: 800-783-0607.

 SLO Hotline is a valuable resource in the community, supporting the work of local government and mental health service agencies and relieving call volume for the local 911 service by taking non-emergency calls.
 We are an accredited crisis center, as evaluated by the American Association of Suicidology, which establishes and monitors the criteria for crisis lines in the U.S.